American Sweet Gum Tree: An Attractive Plant With Drawbacks

 A Tree for Gardens and Landscaped Areas

 The American sweet gum tree is an attractive plant that produces beautiful leaf colours in the fall.
 It's grown as an ornamental tree in southwestern British Columbia, where I live.
-It's an introduced plant in BC but does well here.
+It's an introduced plant in the province but does well here.
 I don't have a tree in my garden, but some lovely specimens are located close to my home.
 I'm able to observe them on a frequent basis.

 The tree can be a great addition to either a garden or a landscaped area.
 The location for the tree needs to be considered carefully, however.
 The spiky fruits that it drops can sometimes cause problems.
 The plant has other interesting features besides its autumn leaf colour and its fruits.
 These features might include health benefits.